top of page

 Jingles 4w 2.jpg

-At Agape Standard Poodles, we aim to produce the most well-rounded, versatile, and happy puppies we can.
+At Agape Standard Poodles, we aim to produce the best-rounded, versatile, and happy puppies we can.
 We delight in our puppies becoming service dogs, facility therapy dogs, obedience champions, agility contenders, and so much more!
 One of the ways we accomplish this is by setting out a protocol for proper handling.
 We have studied many highly recommended puppy protocols and have formulated our own with the knowledge we've gained from others.
 I call it the "Agape Puppy Protocol".
 New families are kept a part of our protocol and given details on what happens each day their puppy is growing in our home.

-We start at just a day old and keep the time handled to less than a minute each.
+First, our puppies do not stay in a kennel or room away from our home.
+They are raised in our home as part of our family.
+This not only prepares them for their new homes, but also makes sure we don't miss anything as they grow.
+The Agape Puppy Protocol begins at just a day old.
+We keep the time handled to less than a minute for each puppy.
 It is during this time that Early Neurological Stimulation begins.
 During week three, we focus on every part of the puppy’s body.
 More time is spent on each section, focusing on the puppy as a whole, as they age.
 By the time a puppy goes home, he will be used to it all!
 Puppies are also introduced to scents from days 7 to 16.
 This helps give us an idea of the stronger noses in the litter and has proven successful at scent work placement for service work (diabetic alert, etc).

 As part of our protocol, we also begin introducing novelty items while the puppies are in the Nursery.
 Whelping box novelty item exposures are conducted in the whelping box in a gentle and safe manner.
 Children are not allowed during the initial introduction.
 The exposures are conducted from week 3 to week 4 and nothing is done in an unpredictable manner.
 Pups are not stressed or overstimulated during the exposures.
 The goal of these activities is to build trust and have fun.
 The puppies are curious and may engage as they please, never forced or manipulated around or on the items.
 It is all on the puppies’ terms, at free will.
 We do a few items each day, only when puppies are all tolerating the exposures nicely.